AndySalzano/My-Virtual-Library/README.md

 2nd.
 Create a new project in Google Firebase with the desired name.

 3rd.
-Once is created, add a Web app to the project, do not select Firebase Hosting checkbox, write the name you wish, and from the Firebase SDK code, copy the variable firebaseConfig.
+Once is created, add a Web app to the project, do not select Firebase Hosting checkbox, write the name you wish, and from the Firebase SDK code, copy the variable *firebaseConfig*.

 4th.
 In the project root, create a new file called “.env”.
-In this file, copy the data from the variable firebaseConfig in a way that it is saved with the following constants.
+In this file, copy the data from the variable *firebaseConfig* in a way that it is saved with the following constants.
 Change the values between quotes for your values.
 Example:

 ```
 REACT_APP_API_KEY="myapikey"